Online Learning: A Modern Introduction Using Convex Optimization: Example of OMD: Exponentiated Gradient

-How would Online Subgradient Descent (OSD) work on the same problem?
-First, it is important to realize that nothing prevents us to use OSD on this problem.
-We just have to implement the euclidean projection onto the simplex.
-The regret bound we would get from OSD is
+How would \ac{OSD} work on the same problem?
+First, it is important to realize that nothing prevents us from using \ac{OSD} on this problem.
+We just have to implement the Euclidean projection onto the probability simplex , which does not have a closed form, but it can be implemented in $\mathcal{O}(d \ln d)$ time, see \citet{Condat16}.
+The regret bound we would get from \ac{OSD} is